hal-uw/gpu_variability_sc22_artifact/sec5a_resnet/README.md

 3. Run `chmod u+x run-resnet.sh`.
 4. Run `run-resnet.sh`.

-You will find two output files in `../out`:
+You will find a few output files in `../out`:
-  - `out/resnet_*.csv`: contains kernel information, GPU SM frequency, power, and temperature
+  - `out/resnet_*.csv`: contains kernel information, GPU SM frequency, power, and temperature.
+There will be one csv file per GPU (e.g., if you trained on 4 GPUs, there will be 4 csv files).
   - `out/resnet_iterdur_*.txt`: contains iteration durations.
 Iteration durations are directly printed from line 75 in `sec5a_resnet/cnn_utils/engine.py`.
+Only one text file.